 Facility accreditation for O&P practitioners, as well as suppliers of durable medical equipment (DME), pharmacies and chiropractors offering DME and related supplies, respiratory therapy and related supplies, and other facility/practice specialties.

 BOC has National Commission for Certifying Agencies (NCCA) accreditation for all of its O&P certification programs.
 The Centers for Medicare and Medicaid Services (CMS) recognize BOC as one of ten deemed accrediting organizations for DMEPOS suppliers, and facilities can earn accreditation for all CMS billing categories.
-Many other third party payors recognize BOC Facility Accreditation as an independent demonstration of commitment to patient care and sound business practices.
+Many other third-party payers recognize BOC Facility Accreditation as an independent demonstration of commitment to patient care and sound business practices.

 BOC's customer service is nationally recognized.
 BOC received two consecutive Stevie Awards in Sales & Customer Service, along with Delta Air Lines, Marriott Intl, Inc., John Hancock Financial Services, and others.
 The Stevie Awards for Sales & Customer Service are the world’s top sales, contact center, and customer service awards.

 BOC was founded in 1984 as a certification program advocating rigorous professional experience and geared to working O&P professionals seeking to enhance or advance their careers.
 In the early 1990s, BOC introduced another credential, facility accreditation, to help facilities independently prove their competency in patient care and sound business practices.